 They know that investors who are not committed to travelling the same path with them will be a constant drain on their time, energy, and resources.
 And in a time of global change, this is time, energy, and resources that they cannot afford to waste.

-The same applies to managers, employees, customers, and anyone else whose support you need: are they on the bus or off the bus?
+The same applies to managers, employees, customers, or anyone else whose support you need: are they on the bus or are they off the bus?
 Will they lead, follow, or get out of the way?

 The more you can inspire people to realise that they are longing to travel with you through the uncertainties of this churning world, the more you will build a team that doesn’t question every step of the way but instead works to find the opportunities in every problem that arises.